 However, I still planned each retrospective.

-In the last year or so how I prepare for retrospectives has changed.
+How I prepare for retrospectives has changed in the last year or so.
 Some of the people I coach comment on the fact I seem to do less preparation than I ask of them.

 This isn’t the case.